Campaigning for respectful politics is a key part of our work to make change on the issues that Jo Cox was passionate about.

 Robust debate and scrutiny are essential aspects of our democratic process; abuse and intimidation shouldn’t have to be.
-Abuse can make elected representatives feel they need to step down, and put potential future candidates off standing altogether.
-Women in particular suffer a disproportionate level of this behaviour.
+Abuse can make elected representatives feel they need to step down and put potential future candidates off standing altogether.
 We all have a responsibility to challenge this.

 For more tips – such as how to share your Civility Pledge through a video, or what to do if you face intimidation or abuse when campaigning, download the Civility Pledge Pack.